Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 To improve your chances...

 - **Be fast**
     If you like an apartment, do not wait.
-Landlords get hundreds of messages per hour.[^22] Most apartment listings disappear after a few minutes.[^26] Use [bots, notifications and message templates](#bots-and-automation) to be the fastest to apply .
+Landlords get hundreds of messages per hour.[^22] Most apartment listings disappear after a few minutes.[^26] Use [bots, notifications and message templates](#bots-and-automation) to apply faster.
 Get ImmoScout24 Premium to message landlords before others.[^33]
 - **Don't be picky**
-    You probably won't get a cheap apartment in a good neighbourhood.
+    You probably won't get a cheap apartment in a cool neighbourhood.
 Be ready to take what you find.
-If you are a recent immigrant, [your options](#your-housing-options) are very limited.
+If you are a recent immigrant, [your options](#your-housing-options) are limited.
 - **Send a lot of messages**
-    You might need to send hundreds of messages.
+    You might need to send hundreds of messages to get a few visits.
 Searching for an apartment is a full time job.
 It can take months.
 - **Be prepared**
     Prepare all the [required documents](#required-documents) in advance.
 Be ready to send them quickly.
 - **Write and call**
     Most landlords prefer emails, but some prefer calls.[^35] Try both.
 - **Have a detailed profile**
-    Create a detailed profile on housing websites.
+    Create a detailed profile on housing websites, and upload your documents.
 It helps you make a good impression when you message a landlord.
 - **Be brief**
     Don't make landlords read.
 Write message short and simple messages.
 Only send the important parts of your documents.